Red Dwarf: Magazine

-U.S. version
+American version

 Despite the original version having been broadcast on PBS, a pilot episode for an American version (known as Red Dwarf USA) was produced through Universal Studios with the intention of broadcasting on NBC in 1992.
-The show essentially followed the same story as the first episode of the original series, using American actors for most of the main roles: Craig Bierko as Lister, Chris Eigeman as Rimmer, and Hinton Battle as Cat.
+The show essentially followed the same story as the first episode of the original series, using American actors for most of the main roles: Craig Bierko as Lister, Chris Eigeman as Rimmer and Hinton Battle as Cat.
 Exceptions to this were Llewellyn, who reprised his role as Kryten, and the British actress Jane Leeves, who played Holly.
 It was written by Linwood Boomer and directed by Jeffrey Melman, with Grant and Naylor on board as creators and executive producers.
-Llewellyn, Grant and Naylor travelled to America for the filming of the American pilot after production of the fifth series of the UK series.
+Llewellyn, Grant and Naylor travelled to America for the filming of the American pilot after production of the fifth series of the British version.
 According to Llewellyn and Naylor, the cast were not satisfied with Linwood Boomer's script.
 Grant and Naylor rewrote the script, but although the cast preferred the re-write, the script as filmed was closer to Boomer's version.
-The pilot episode includes footage from the UK series in its title sequence, although it did not retain the logo or the theme music of the UK series.
-During filming of the pilot, the audience reaction was good and it was felt that the story had been well received.
+The pilot episode includes footage from the British version in its title sequence, although it did not retain the logo or the theme music of the British version.
+During filming of the pilot, the audience reaction was good, and it was felt that the story had been well received.